 Wrap up time: Q&A and Contact info.

 If you're presenting in person, always leave time to address the room and answer any questions your audience may have.
 It’s important to show your mastery of the content you’ve just presented before you've come this far.
 However, it’s just as crucial to understand that your audience has never seen your presentation before and won't be anywhere near as familiar as you are to the subject matter.
 So making sure they know that "no question is a silly question" is a great way to further connect with your audience at this time.

 Think through "back pocket," or succinct responses, to any obvious questions your audience might ask in advance.
 You know your company like the back of your hand, but be sure to approach your answers from a newcomer’s mindset.
 Aim to merge your personal expertise into a jargon-free explanation that's easily digestible.

 After the Q&A portion, let the audience know where they can find you (digitally and physically).
 Tell your audience if you prefer being emailed, messaged on Linkedin, or called on your office landline.
 Provide a list of the things that they may contact you for, such as: brand partnerships, press features, career opportunities, or any other business-related inquiries.

-We designed this simple Company Overview Sample for you small and medium business owners and employees out there, so you can breathe easier and focus on your unique point of view.
-Of course, feel free to add additional pages for other subtopics that will help you illustrate your business idea better.
-Be on the lookout for our upcoming Tech Hacks, Social Media Strategy and Marketing Plan templates—specifically made for small, medium and startup businesses.
+We designed this simple Company Overview presentation template for you small and medium business owners and employees out there, so you can breathe easier and focus on your unique point of view.
+Of course, we encourage you to add additional slides for other subtopics that will help you illustrate your business idea better.
+We have hundreds of slide templates that automatically adapt to suit your content as you work.
+And don't miss our upcoming Tech Hacks, Social Media Strategy and Annual Marketing Plan templates—specifically made for small, medium and startup businesses.